 (b) A new subsection (a-1) is added to read as follows:

-“(a-1) For support orders entered in cases filed 120 days after the effective date of the Child Support Improvement Amendment Act of 2026, passed on 2nd reading on [DATE], 2026 (Enrolled version of Bill 26-661), the 12-year period of limitation on the enforceability of a final judgment or final decree for the payment of money provided by subsection (a) of this section shall not apply to judgments or decrees for past-due child support.
+“(a-1) For support orders entered in cases filed 120 days after the effective date of the Child Support Improvement Emergency Amendment Act of 2026, passed on emergency basis on July 7, 2026 (Enrolled version of Bill 26-XXX), the 12-year period of limitation on the enforceability of a final judgment or final decree for the payment of money provided by subsection (a) of this section shall not apply to judgments or decrees for past-due child support.
 Child support judgments entered pursuant to these support orders shall be enforceable for a period of 5 years after the date of the emancipation of the youngest child subject to the support order.
 The time during which the judgment creditor is stayed from enforcing the judgment as provided in subsection (a) of this section shall not be computed as a part of the period within which the judgment is enforceable by execution.”.

 (c) Subsection (b) is amended by striking the phrase “the twelve-year period provided by subsection (a)” and inserting the phrase “the periods provided by subsections (a) and (a-1)” in its place.